silviamaggi/smd-com/_posts/2024-01-03-linkedin-collaborative-articles.md

   - ai
   - microsoft
   - social media
-description: ""
-excerpt: ""
+description: "LinkedIn is prompting users with strange prompts to contribute to collaborative articles.
+What is it all about?"
+excerpt: "LinkedIn is prompting users with strange questions to contribute to collaborative articles.
+What is it all about?"
+image-caption: true
 featuredimage: false
-image-caption: true
 ---
 I see more and more people on LinkedIn answering those **You’re one of a few experts invited to add to this collaborative article: [insert AI question here]** prompts, and find it sad for different reasons.